Study Shows Increase in Child SSI Recipients with Mental Disorders

 The committee also found that the number of children with ADHD was always the largest of the mental disorders.
 Additionally, the number of autism recipients increased, while the number of children with intellectual disabilities decreased between 2004 and 2013.

-If you need assistance applying for or appealing a decision regarding SSI benefits for a child’s mental health disorder, the knowledgeable Phoenix Social Security Disability lawyers at Phillips Disability can help.
+If you need assistance applying for or appealing a decision regarding SSI benefits for a child’s mental health disorder, the knowledgeable Phoenix Social Security Disability lawyers at Dayes Law Firm PC can help.